 Gimble: introducing kids to team sports

-How do we help shy kids enjoy team sports?
+The problem: how might we help shy kids enjoy team sports?

-Gimble introduces kids to sport using motion sensors and music as means to support the physical activities and facilitate the interaction among them.
+Gibmle introduces kids to sport using motion sensors and music as means to support the physical activities and facilitate the interaction among them.

 Year & location